-There are certain search tools which are common to all types of databases and library catalogues, tools which you can use to to able to search efficiently.
-Search tools can vary from database to database, so it is always a good idea to read the help text to the respective database before you begin searching
+There are search techniques which can be used in databases and search engines, techniques which you can use to search more efficiently.
+Search techniques can vary between database, so please remember to read the user guide of the database before you begin searching

 Narrow or broaden your search